 We are a collection of people who share two passions: one for being active, and one for helping others achieve their fitness goals.
 We hope to share that with you!
 We run the same roads and races.
 We have experienced the highs of achieving a goal, and the lows of trying to rebound from an injury.
 We exist to share that knowledge and wisdom with you, and welcome you to our family!
 No appointment is necessary to come in for a shoe fitting, but if you want to set up an appointment with an individual, just let us know!

 Bill has relocated from the East Coast now that his son and daughter are off to college.
 He is rapidly becoming more involved in the local running community and pursuing his passion for helping people to meet their goals, staying healthy, and most importantly, enjoy running...

 Bill has an extensive background in running and track and field.
 He was NJ state champion in the intermediate hurdles and long jump and a high school All-American in the intermediate hurdles.
 He competed at the University of Virginia where he was All ACC and a national qualifier.
 He continues his involvement in running by coaching high school track at Bay View Academy and middle school cross country in his town.

 Bill is the Head Coach of Track and Field at Notre Dame Prep as well as the Co-Head Coach of Cross Country.
-He also volunteers his time serving on the Board of the Phoenix Free Soles.
+He also volunteers his time serving as the Treasurer of the Phoenix Free Soles.